 Parliament will be adjourned for the four-week lockdown but a group, like a Select Committee with the Opposition and others, will be established to keep the Government accountable for its decisions.

 What happens to schools?

-for everyone except the children of identified essential workers who will have until midnight to make arrangements.
+All schools are now closed for everyone except the children of identified essential workers who will have until midnight to make arrangements.

 The school holidays have been brought forward so they'll fall inside the four-week lockdown.